-On move-in day (or at an alternate time if necessary) students are issued equipment and initial training to be sure they are ready for the first day of class.
-The issued equipment remains in the student's hands while they remain enrolled (including break periods and summer months), providing seamless access to resources that significantly re-shapes the learning environment.
-In most cases, software required for a course is provided while the student is enrolled in that course, at no additional charge.
-All academic and residential campus buildings provide high-speed wireless internet.
-Verification of student identity for online course resources is generally determined by single sign-on through Windows Extra ID.
+Grove City College provides comprehensive resources to expand learning and equip students to succeed in college and career.
+The equipment issued to the students through the No-Fee Technology Package (see above) remains in their hands while they remain enrolled (including break periods and summer months), providing seamless access to resources that significantly re-shapes the learning environment.
+In most cases, software required for a course is provided while the student is enrolled in that course.
+Verification of student identity for online course resources is generally determined by single sign-on through Windows Entra ID.